Your living costs

 The kind of costs to include in your budget include things like tuition fees, course materials, excursions, flights, visa application fees and Overseas Student Health Cover (OSHC).

-There will also be additional costs living in Melbourne, including accommodation, food, weekly bills, transport, social activities and club memberships.
+There will also be additional costs, including accommodation, food, weekly bills, transport, social activities and club memberships.

 Expenses at a glance